How does it work?

 Fairer, low fees

 It’s super easy to check if you have a PPI claim.
-If you do, we’ll guide you to tell us what we need and then we’ll do the hard work from there.
+If you do, an advisor will get a bit more information from you and then handle the hard work from there.

 Fairer Claims Limited trading as FairerPPI is authorised and regulated by the Financial Conduct Authority in respect of regulated claims management activities; its registration is recorded on the FCA register website register.fca.org.uk with reference number 833798.

 Privacy and Security